 Could AI Cure All Diseases in 10 Years?

-And AI didn’t just help, it often beat the doctors to the punch.
+But then real life happened, and AI didn’t just help, it actually beat the doctors to the punch.

 When Zak broke his foot, I sent an AI-assisted tool his X-ray and MRI scans while we were still waiting days for the orthopedic appointment.
 Within minutes, it flagged the exact spot where the fracture was hiding, and guess what?
 When we finally got in to see the doctor, the AI had been right all along.